melissavegaa/Klingonese-Digit-Recognizer/README.md

  - A script to record test audio.
 Output is saved to the test_data directory and is used to evaluate trained models
  - Model evaluation
  - Ease of use

-###Note: This package was developed and tested using Python version 3.8

-## Example: "Fruit Name Recognition"

-- Train model using [train_hmm_fruits.py] - Just execute this script for training and testing